 SCIG would reduce diesel particulate matter and improve health risk compared to the heavy industrial operations currently at the site, providing a great health benefit to neighboring communities, At the same time, it would support the competitiveness of the ports, eliminate 1.3 million annual truck trips on the I-710 to rail yards near downtown Los Angeles more than 24 miles away, create tens of thousands of jobs and increase use of the Alameda Corridor.

-On Friday, January 12, 2018, the California Court of Appeal overturned the trial court’s 2016 ruling against BNSF Railway and the Port of Los Angeles on nearly all issues regarding the environmental impact report (EIR) for the planned Southern California International Gateway (SCIG) near-dock intermodal rail project.
-The Court of Appeal concluded that the EIR’s analysis of the Hobart rail yard, greenhouse gas emissions, noise, and traffic complied with the California Environmental Quality Act (CEQA).
+In 2018, the California Court of Appeal concluded that the EIR’s analysis of the Hobart rail yard, greenhouse gas emissions, noise, and traffic complied with the California Environmental Quality Act (CEQA).
 The SCIG EIR’s air quality analysis of ambient air concentrations was the one issue on which the Court of Appeal determined additional analysis was required.
 In April 2018, the California Supreme Court denied a petition to review the Court of Appeal’s January 2018 decision.

 On May 19, 2021, the Port of Los Angeles released the Revised Draft Environmental Impact Report (RDEIR) for the project.
 This RDEIR discloses additional details about certain air quality impacts as required by the California Court of Appeal, so that the Port of Los Angeles can consider re-approval of the project that would allow it to proceed.